 Our research fellows receive scientific and methodological education which is very intensive in the first year in the frame of weekly courses.
 A list of the included courses are summarized in Table 1.
-Most of the courses consist of an e-learning part, followed by an on-site workshop.
-The courses are held by members of the centre or by invited high qualified lecturers.
+Most courses consist of an e-learning part, followed by an on-site workshop.
+The courses are held by members of the center or by invited highly qualified lecturers.

 Courses are organized three times per week, each day for a different set of groups.
-During the year we follow the same weekly schedule for the groups.
-Course attendance is mandatory for the first year students.
+During the year, we follow the same weekly schedule for the groups.
+Course attendance is mandatory for first-year students.
 However, we are continuously developing our learning material.
 Therefore, it is highly suggested for other years as well to follow our courses.
-On the other hand, the Translational Medicine PhD training ensures the necessary credits to be able to attend the Complex Exam at the end of the fourth semester.
+On the other hand, the Translational Medicine PhD training ensures the necessary credits to attend the Complex Exam at the end of the fourth semester.